mnot/I-D/stakeholder-rights/draft.md

 > In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.
 In other words costs or difficulties to the user should be given more weight than costs to authors; which in turn should be given more weight than costs to implementors; which should be given more weight than costs to authors of the spec itself, which should be given more weight than those proposing changes for theoretical reasons alone.
 Of course, it is preferred to make things better for multiple constituencies at once.

 Note how the relative priority of stakeholders is explicit; this is intentional and encouraged.
-Some stakeholders -- especially end users, for protocols where they are involved -- can withdraw their support when their rights are not respected, leading to a failed effort.
-In other situations, while a stakeholder believes that their rights are fundamental, this may not be necessary for the successful deployment of the protocol, and therefore their rights are not proportionate to those who are.
+Some stakeholders -- especially end users -- can withdraw their support when their rights are not respected, leading to a failed effort.

 Likewise, the responsibilities of, or expectations upon, stakeholders can vary greatly.
 For example, end users of Web browsers cannot be reasonably expected to make informed decisions about security, and therefore design decisions there are biased towards default security.
 When applicable, the expectations upon a stakeholder SHOULD be documented.

-End-user-facing application protocols MUST prioritise their users higher than any other stakeholders.
+Interent protocols MUST prioritise end users higher than any other stakeholders.

 Extensions to existing protocols MUST document how they interact with the extended protocol's stakeholders.
 If the extended protocol's stakeholders are not yet documented, the extension MAY